 You can add diced tomatoes on top to serve if you like.
 That’s how my dad would do it. 😉

-- 4 tbsp butter or olive oil
+- 4 tablespoon butter or olive oil

 - 1 cup diced ham or prosciutto